+Students will explore and identify their own value system and examine its impact on their eventual practice.
+Students will begin to set criteria for determining their own competence.
 This course covers the AOTA standards and ethics policies and their effect on the therapist's conduct and patient treatment.
-The functions of local and national professional organizations are discussed as well as the state and national requirements for credentialing.
-Includes reimbursement issues and the impact of current health policy.
+The functions of local and national professional organizations are discussed, as well as the state and national requirements for credentialing.
+Includes discussion of the current health policy in the U.S., and legal and ethical issues related to documentation and reimbursement.
 Prerequisites: OTH 501, OTH 502, OTH 503, OTH 504.
 Cr 3.